sagemath/sagewiki_to_gh-2022-10-10/days26/projects.md

   * See [[days26/Pries Project|this page]].

   * sage worksheet that is slow and just implements algorithm (correctly!)
-    - this appears to be done here: [[attachment:Computing N for Hyperelliptic curve.sws]]
+    * this appears to be done here: [[attachment:Computing N for Hyperelliptic curve.sws]]

-    - need data to check that this is correct.
+    * need data to check that this is correct.
+    * for what range of primes is this code reasonable?

-  * make it really, really fast.
+  * make it really, really fast (cython).

   * get included in sage itself